Jayabheri: Plot

 The story happens in 1600 or 1700, at Vidyanagaram.
-It is the hometown of high scholars and the elite communities where Kasinatha Sastry, an orthodox Brahmin is raised by his elder brother Viswanatha Sastry & sister-in-law Annapurna.
+It is the hometown of respected scholars where Kasinatha Sastry, an orthodox Brahmin, is raised by his elder brother Viswanatha Sastry and sister-in-law Annapurna.

 Once lower strata, Bhagavathar's Bhachanollu visits when extraordinary dancer Manjulavani challenges them on whom Kasi wins.
 Knowing it, Vishwambhara Sastry, his mentor, admonishes that he has dragged Saraswati on the streets.
 Here, Kasi argues that art has no barrier; it is only public admiration.
 Ergo, Vishwambhara Sastry necks Kasi out, but Viswanatha Sastry berates and forcibly makes him apologize.

 After that, Kasi & Manju perform a show, ignoring the ordinance of arbiters, and they ostracize him from the religion.
 Soon, Kasi knits Manju and conducts consorts nationwide, gaining high public appraisal.
 Emperor Vijayananda Rama Gajapati was impressed and invited them to his court, where Dharmadhikari denounced Kasi because of his ill reputation.
 Kasi triumphs over all the scholars in the council when he is highly honored and acquires appreciation for Vishwambhara Sastry, too.

 Hence, the begrudged Dharmadhikari is in cahoots with courtesan Amruthamba, who converts him into contention.
 Once, drunken Kasi cannot sing in the court, so he gets arrested when Manju arrives and breaks the conspiracy.
 Later, Kasi & Manju return to their hometown, but Kasi cannot quit his vices, loses his wealth, and pesters Manju.
 Learning it, Annapurna covetously approaches him with upbraids, which makes him repent and reform.
 On her back, Viswanatha Sastry expels her, so she commits suicide when Kasi & Manju retrieve her with their idolization.
 At last, society realizes the couple's eminence and pleads guilty.
 Finally, the movie ends happily.